giftos1/programming-guide/Programming-Patterns.md

 That is:
 * input-getting functions don't take in parameters, but they do return what they get.
 * data-processing functions do take in parameters (they do NOT get the input data from the user or other source), and they do return the results (they do NOT display/print/save the result)
-* output-producing functions do take in parameterr (what they are to display), but do not return anything
+* output-producing functions do take in parameter (what they are to display), but do not return anything

 ### Why is this important?
 Some good ways to understand function design include asking these questions about function *reuse*: